 Helping Partners Prepare for Change

-USAID provides climate assistance to more than 50 developing countries, including those most vulnerable to climate change, such as least-developed African nations, glacier-dependent nations, and small island developing states.
+USAID provides climate assistance to more than 50 developing countries, including least-developed African nations, glacier-dependent nations, small island developing states and other vulnerable countries.

-Our climate programs help developing countries build the critical capacities they need to increase resilience to climate change impacts and promote low-carbon growth and development.
+Our climate programs help developing countries build the critical capacities they need to increase resilience to changes in climate, to protect lives and livelihoods and to promote low-carbon growth and development.

 USAID’s expertise across climate-sensitive sectors—from water and food security to energy and economic planning—creates opportunities for countries to address climate and development in integrated, innovative ways.